fayzi-dev/scikit_learn/README.md

-I am Mohammad Faizi, and I am currently learning machine learning algorithms.
+ I am currently learning machine learning algorithms.
 Here, you will find a collection of examples that I have implemented during this learning journey.
 I hope these examples are interesting and helpful for you, dear visitor, and assist in better understanding the concepts.

 1. Random State
 2. Startify